The Amazing Benefits of Aloe Vera: From Antiquity to TodayReading Time: 7 minutes

 - Fatty acids – including linoleic acid (LA) and alpha-linoleic acid (LNA), beta-sisosterol cholesterol, campesterol, and lupeol

 - Enzymes – including catalase, lipase, carboxypeptidase, acid phosphatase, alkaline phosphatase, lactic dehydrogenase, aliiase, amylase, bradykinase, cellulase, peroxidase, and lipase

 - Amino acids – it provides 20 of the 22 human-required amino acids and 7 of the 8 essential amino acids

 The Benefits of Aloe Vera for Digestion & Skin

 With the volume of bioactive compounds and properties available in Aloe vera, it should come as no surprise that studies into this gift of nature demonstrate this medicinal plant has other benefits to health.
-In fact there is a plethora of research to be found in PubMed, with over 3,000 studies being listed that include investigation into Aloe vera .
+In fact there is a plethora of research to be found in PubMed, with close to 3,500 studies being listed that include investigation into Aloe vera .

 Some other benefits of Aloe vera of note include:

 Apart from burns, Aloe vera may be most famous as a digestive aid.
 This is mainly due to the latex (the yellow liquid just below the skin that surrounds the gel).
 It’s a known laxative that was used for many years in the United States .

 Due to its potency and concerns over toxicity it was banned from over-the-counter use in 2002 .
 However, the FDA does state the following about Aloe vera toxicity in a March 2016 briefing document for the Pharmacy Compounding Advisory Committee (PCAC).